yun-liu/RCF/README.md

 ### ResNet version of RCF

 The code for the ResNet version of RCF has been released.
 The pretrained ImageNet and BSDS500 models are available [here](https://drive.google.com/drive/folders/18X4vDHUTRjmyfDIC0Bbr2gDsQR2KEi7d).
-Some discussion can be found https://github.com/yun-liu/rcf/issues/89.
+Some discussion can be found under the [issue #89](https://github.com/yun-liu/rcf/issues/89).

+### What is the "AutoCrop" layer?

+The "AutoCrop" layer in RCF can caculate the crop offset automatically, and the recent version of Caffe doesn't support this.
+In fact, we can calculate the crop offset by ourselves, so we can replace the "AutoCrop" layer with the standard Crop layer in Caffe by setting the offsets to 1, 2, 4, and 0 for conv2, conv3, conv4, and conv5, respectively.
+More details can be found under the [issue #24](https://github.com/yun-liu/rcf/issues/24).

 ### Acknowledgment